shtsai/Purchase-Order-Consolidation/README.md

 There are two subdirectories:
 * [rakuten](https://github.com/shtsai7/excel_format_converter/tree/master/rakuten): contains all the code and instructions for converting rakuten worksheets
 * [momo](https://github.com/shtsai7/excel_format_converter/tree/master/momo): contains all the code and instructions for converting momo worksheets
-* [yahoo](https://github.com/shtsai7/excel_format_converter/tree/master/yahoo): contains all the code and instructions for converting momo worksheets
+* [yahoo](https://github.com/shtsai7/excel_format_converter/tree/master/yahoo): contains all the code and instructions for converting yahoo worksheets
-* [17life](https://github.com/shtsai7/excel_format_converter/tree/master/17life): contains all the code and instructions for converting momo worksheets
+* [17life](https://github.com/shtsai7/excel_format_converter/tree/master/17life): contains all the code and instructions for converting 17life worksheets
 * [combiner](https://github.com/shtsai7/excel_format_converter/tree/master/combiner): contains all the code and instructions for combining multiple workbooks

 ## Requirements